aarons-talks/2017-09-24-Ignite/simple-nginx/README.md

 ## Clean up

+The resources we've created are organized in a hierarchy:

+- The `simple-nginx` namespace contains the `nginx` deployment
+    - It can contain N others as well
+- The `nginx` deployment has one or more _replica sets_
+- The replica sets contain one or more _pods_

-Finally, let's delete the `simple-nginx` namespace and let the Kubernetes namespace controller delete the deployment and all of its child resources (pods, etc...):
+We'll delete the `simple-nginx` namespace, and the controller will do all the deletion in reverse order for us.

+FIrst, issue the delete:

 ```console
 kubectl delete namespace simple-nginx